jobbrIO/docs/use/restApi.md

 #### Add a trigger

-Please note that each trigger type has a couple of properties that are common, like
+Please note that each trigger type has a couple of properties that are common, especially

-**Parameters**
 * `triggerType`: Type of the trigger, see above (**Required**)
 * `isActive`: Specifies if the trigger is active (**Required**)
 * `parameters`: Object that will be used as RunParameters